 Spot cleaning: Use a damp cloth or sponge and a mild detergent to spot-clean any spills or stains on the seat.

-Avoid harsh chemicals: Avoid using harsh chemicals or bleach when cleaning the seat, as this can damage the materials and decrease the effectiveness of the flame retardants.
+Avoid harsh chemicals: Refrain from using harsh chemicals or bleach when cleaning the seat, as this can damage the materials and compromise the effectiveness of the flame retardant.

 Keep it clean: Regular cleaning will prevent dirt and grime from building up and make it easier to clean when necessary.